-- via Services for Students at http://onlineservices.concordia. ab.ca/student.
-Former students who are unable to access Services for Students may print and submit the Transcript Request Form found on the Alumni webpage. - by completing the Transcript Request Form or writing a letter of request, and mailing, faxing, or delivering the request in person to the Registrar's Office in Enrolment Services.
+- 1. via Services for Students at http://onlineservices.concordia. ab.ca/student.
+Former students who are unable to access Services for Students may print and submit the Transcript Request Form found online. - by completing the Transcript Request Form or writing a letter of request, and mailing, faxing, emailing, or delivering the request in person to the Registrar's Office in Enrolment Services.